‘Credibility of Europe’ at stake over alleged Qatar corruption scandal

 A growing corruption scandal over allegations that World Cup host Qatar lavished hundreds and thousands of pounds worth of cash and gifts on MEPs and officials to influence decision-making threatens the credibility of Europe, senior figures have warned.

-The scandal expanded further on Monday after Greece froze the assets of a key suspect in the case, Eva Kaili, a vice president in the European Parliament and one of four people arrested and charged in Belgium at the weekend.
+The scandal expanded further on Monday after Greece froze the assets of a key suspect in the case, Eva Kaili, a vice-president in the European parliament and one of four people arrested and charged in Belgium at the weekend.

 Belgian police have seized €600,000 (£516,000) in cash as part of an investigation into claims that Doha sought to buy influence.
 Sixteen raids were conducted by police.
+There were claims of large sums of money being found in a suitcase in Brussels hotel room as well as in a flat.

 Two MEPs’ homes have been searched.

-“This is an unbelievable incident which has to be cleared up completely with the full force of law,” German Foreign Minister Annalena Baerbock said as she arrived for a regular meeting with her EU counterparts in Brussels.
+“This is an unbelievable incident which has to be cleared up completely with the full force of law,” German foreign minister Annalena Baerbock said as she arrived for a regular meeting with her EU counterparts in Brussels.

 “This is about the credibility of Europe.”

+The European Parliament said MEPs would be dealt with accordingly if found guilty of corruption.

+“There will be no impunity.
+None of those responsible will find this Parliament on their side,” parliament president President Roberta Metsola said

-Prosecutors have accused an “unnamed country” of attempting to influence the European Parliament.
-Officials have claimed the country is Qatar.
+Prosecutors have accused an “unnamed country” of attempting to influence the European parliament, though officials have claimed the country is Qatar.

-Doha has rejected the allegations, claiming: “Any association of the Qatari government with the reported claims is baseless and gravely misinformed,” an official said at the weekend.
+Doha has rejected the allegations.
+“Any association of the Qatari government with the reported claims is baseless and gravely misinformed,” an official said at the weekend.

-On Monday, the Greek authorities froze the assets of Ms Kaili, a vice president in the European Parliament and one of the four arrested.

 Ms Kaili, a former television presenter, met Qatar’s labour minister Ali bin Samikh Al-Marri just before the World Cup in November.
 In a video statement shared by the Qatar News Agency, the socialist said: “I believe the World Cup for Arabs has been a great tool for... political transformation and reforms.”